ibm-watson-iot/iot-java/README.md

 * org - Your organization ID
 * type - The type of your device
 * id - The ID of your device
-* auth-method - Method of authentication (the only value currently supported is ìtokenî)
+* auth-method - Method of authentication (the only value currently supported is ‚Äútoken‚Äù)
-* auth-token - API key token (required if auth-method is ìtokenî)
+* auth-token - API key token (required if auth-method is ‚Äútoken‚Äù)

 ```java
         Properties options = new Properties();